laurakond/Once-Upon-a-Time/TESTING.md

 **Crashing application**
 - During the testing phase with my mentor, it seemed that the user input prompt "Would you like to play the game (y/n)?" crashed the application when a single letter (not 'y' or 'n') was entered.
-    - I resolved this by addapting the yes/no question validation code to the one I used for validate_enter_numerical_choice() function.
+    - I resolved this by adapting the yes/no question validation code to the one I used for validate_enter_numerical_choice() function.
+        - **To note**: at the later stages of application development, I realised that I can apply the same validating functionality to two user input functions that ask the user to input either numerical values or y/n values.
+Validate_enter_numerical_choice() function has become redundant and it was removed from the code.
+The code that I used to validate the said two user inputs is below:
+            ```
+            def validate_exact_phrase_prompt(user_entry, option_list, error_prompt):
+            """
+            Checks that the input data is correct and prompts the user
+            to enter the correct data if not.
+            """
+            try:
+                if user_entry not in option_list:
+                    raise ValueError(
+                        f"{user_entry}.
+Please type either {error_prompt}")
+            except ValueError as e:
+                print(f"Invalid input: {e} Try again.")
+                return False

+            return True
+            ```

 **Validating user gender data input**
 - At the final testing stages of the application, I noticed that the user input for gender data returned unintended validation functionality (see image below).